brian-quiroz/Scraping-News-And-Generating-News-Headlines/README.md

 ## Display the News on My Own Site
 1. Start a Flask server
 2. Extract the news:
-    A. For each news website:
-        I. Program sends get request to keyword(s) search result page(s) on news website II.
+        I. For each news website, program sends get request to keyword(s) search result page(s) on news website II.
 For each news on the search page:
             a.
 Scrape title (headlines) and link
             b.
 Send get request to page linked
             c.
-For each linked page:
-                i.
-Scrape description, date, publisher (name of news outlet), and article body
+For each linked page, scrape description, date, publisher (name of news outlet), and article body
 3. Sort the articles by date
 4. Use render_template to display HTML and execute Javascript code from HTML template on the server
 5. Send get request from JavaScript code to obtain JSON article data from Python